Communist state: Supreme state organ of power

-The Supreme Soviet was the first socialist legislature, and the Soviet legislative system was introduced in all communist states.
-The Supreme Soviet convened twice a year, usually for two or three days each, making it one of the world's first frequently-convened legislatures during its existence.
+The Supreme Soviet was the first SSOP, and the Soviet legislative system was introduced in all communist states.
+The Supreme Soviet convened twice a year, usually for two or three days each, making it one of the world's first frequently-convened SSOP during its existence.
 The same meeting frequency was the norm in the Eastern Bloc countries and modern-day China.
-China's legislature, the National People's Congress (NPC), is modelled on the Soviet one.
-As with the Soviet one, the NPC is the supreme organ of the state and elects a Standing Committee (the Soviets had a Presidium), the government (named the State Council in China and the Council of Ministers in the Soviet Union), the Supreme Court (such as the Supreme Court of East Germany), the Supreme Procuratorate (such as the Supreme People's Procuracy of Vietnam), the Chairman of the National Defence Council (for example, the Chairman of the Council for National Defense and Security of Vietnam), National Supervisory institutions (such as the Director of China's National Supervisory Commission) and other institutions if they exist.
+China's SSOP, the National People's Congress (NPC), is modelled on the Soviet one.
+As with the Soviet one, the NPC is the supreme organ of the state and elects a permanent organ of the supreme state organ of power known as the Standing Committee (the Soviets had a Presidium), the supreme executive and administrative organ (named the State Council in China and the Council of Ministers in the Soviet Union), the supreme judicial organ (such as the Supreme Court of East Germany), the supreme procuratorial organ (such as the Supreme People's Procuracy of Vietnam), the chair of the National Defence Council (for example, the Chairman of the Council for National Defense and Security of Vietnam), supreme supervisory organ (such as the Director of China's National Supervisory Commission) and other institutions if they exist.
 Moreover, in all communist states, the ruling party has either had a clear majority, such as China or held every seat as they did in the Soviet Union, in their Supreme Soviet.
-A majority in the legislature ensures the centralised and unitary leadership of the central committee of the ruling Marxist–Leninist party over the state.
+A majority in the SSOP ensures the centralised and unified leadership of the central committee of the ruling Marxist–Leninist party over the state.

-By having legislatures, the Marxist–Leninist parties try to keep ideological consistency between supporting representative institutions and safeguarding the party's leading role.
-They seek to use the legislatures as a linkage between the rulers and the ruled.
+By having SSOPs, the Marxist–Leninist parties try to keep ideological consistency between supporting representative institutions and safeguarding the party's leading role.
+They seek to use the SSOPs as a linkage between the rulers and the ruled.
 These institutions are representative and usually mirror the population in areas such as ethnicity and language, "yet with occupations distributed in a manner skewed towards government officials."
-Unlike in liberal democracies, legislatures of communist states are not to act as a forum for conveying demands or interest articulation—they meet too infrequently for this to be the case.
-This might explain why communist states have not developed terms such as delegates and trustees to give legislature representatives the power to vote according to their best judgement or in the interest of their constituency.
+Unlike in liberal democracies, SSOPs of communist states are not to act as a forum for conveying demands or interest articulation—they meet too infrequently for this to be the case.
+This might explain why communist states have not developed terms such as delegates and trustees to give SSOP representatives the power to vote according to their best judgement or in the interest of their constituency.
 Scholar Daniel Nelson has noted: "As with the British parliament before the seventeenth-century turmoil secured its supremacy, legislative organs in communist states physically portray the 'realm' ruled by (to stretch an analogy) 'kings'.
 Members of the assemblies 'represent' the population to whom the rulers speak and over whom they govern, convening a broader 'segment of society' [...] than the court itself."
-Despite this, it does not mean that the communist states use legislatures to strengthen their communication with the populace—the party, rather than the legislature, could take that function.
+Despite this, it does not mean that the communist states use SSOPs to strengthen their communication with the populace—the party, rather than the SSOP, could take that function.